-In \cref{fig:adArc,fig:adInvArc} we can see a very similar outcome to the case without advection.
-Again \MixedZ{} performs only slightly worse in the $L^2$-norm compared to \NSDDM{} with no advantage of using a second order space.
-While as before there is a clear difference in the $H^1$-norm between the two methods with \MixedZ{} showing a higher EOC then \NSDDM{}.
+Again, \MixedZ{} produces only a slightly larger error in the $L^2$-norm compared to \NSDDM{}, with no advantage gained from using a quadratic basis.
+However, there is a clear difference in the $H^1$-norm between the two methods, with \MixedZ{} showing a higher EOC than \NSDDM{}.